 Indigenous peoples in Indonesia

-Main challenges of Indonesia's indigenous peoples
+Main challenges for indigenous peoples in Indonesia

 Constitutional Court has accepted the Judicial Review of some parts of Act No. 41/1999 on Forestry (Undang-Undang Kehutanan or UUK) submitted by the Indigenous Peoples’ Alliance of the Archipelago (AMAN), Thursday (16/5).
 Although the Court didn’t agree on all requested reviews, AMAN warmly welcomes the decision announced in Plenary Hall of Constitutional Court.
 This ruling means that the Indigenous Peoples of the Archipelago are legal subjects and customary forests are not State forests.
 Hence Indigenous Peoples will get back their rights over their customary forests seized by the State through UUK.